nathikazad/nexus-server/pgdb/README.md

-# GraphQL API with PostGraphile + SQLAlchemy + PostgreSQL
+# PostgreSQL Database with SQLAlchemy + Alembic

-This is a GraphQL-first database API using PostGraphile to automatically generate GraphQL schema from SQLAlchemy models.
+This is a PostgreSQL database setup with SQLAlchemy models and Alembic migrations for the PKM (Personal Knowledge Management) system.

+> **Note**: This is part of the Nexus PKM server.
+See `../README.md` for the complete system overview.

 ## Features

-- ✅ **GraphQL API**: Automatic schema generation from database models
-- ✅ **PostGraphile**: Zero-config GraphQL server with real-time subscriptions
 - ✅ **SQLAlchemy Models**: Type-safe database models with relationships
 - ✅ **Alembic Migrations**: Database schema versioning and migrations
-- ✅ **GraphiQL Interface**: Interactive GraphQL query interface
-- ✅ **Flexible Queries**: Request exactly the data you need
+- ✅ **PostgreSQL Integration**: Full PostgreSQL database support
+- ✅ **Database Management**: Admin functions for initialization and data loading
+- ✅ **Type-safe Models**: SQLAlchemy models with proper relationships
+- ✅ **Migration System**: Version-controlled database schema changes

 ## Project Structure

 ```
-database/
+pgdatabase/
 ├── config.py               # Database configuration
 ├── models/                 # SQLAlchemy models
 │   ├── __init__.py        # Package initialization